A few weeks ago, my family and I spent the weekend in the mountains and we left our screens behind. It was one of the best weekends of my life.

 How did we all become addicted to a technology that is so destructive to us?
 It certainly wasn’t an accident.
 In his book The Power of Habit, Charles Duhigg explains how habits are composed of a three-part loop: a trigger, the resulting action (or program) that we follow, and the reward.
 The original trigger for the smartphone habit loop was a need for information.
 You want to know the weather forecast, the name of a song, what your friends are doing, or what your social media followers think of a particular post, so you pull out your phone to get the information and enjoy a brief dopamine surge from the information gleaned.
 That trigger still exists today, but it’s been mostly superseded by a new trigger that was created when Research In Motion first deployed email push notifications to Blackberry devices back in 2003.
 Smartphone users now invite applications to interrupt their lives at will through notifications of all sorts.
 Notifications create the ultimate habit loop: your phone buzzes or beeps in your pocket and your body can sense the impending glee that will come with finding out that your friend liked your latest social media post, making it almost impossible to not check the notification instantly.

 It’s a grim picture, but our weekend in the wilderness convinced me that there is hope.
 My own personal journey to rid my brain of screen dependence started back at the start of the year.
 My wife and I have started a January tradition of sitting down, vanilla lattes in hand, to discuss our new year’s resolutions for the year and settling on a couple of shared resolutions for our family.
-For 2019, we set the goal of taking the family on one screen-free trip per quarter.
+This year, we set the goal of taking the at least one screen-free trip as a family.
 A bit of planning and a car ride into the Cascade Mountains later, we found ourselves in the middle of our own little social experiment.

 The impact of not having screens to pull us away was obvious almost immediately.
 Conversations were deeper because we were listening to each other instead of fidgeting with our phones in our pockets or pausing to check a notification.
 My wife and I both read hundreds of pages (from physical books!) that would have taken us days or weeks to get through in the fragmented schedule of our multitasking lives.
 We played games together, drank coffee together, ate amazing meals together, and were genuinely present.
 It was incredible how quickly I could feel my brain adapting to screen-less life, in a good way.